Your achievements are 'dodgy', they don’t address income inequality – Government told

-A financial analyst and Chief Operations Officer at the Dalex Finance, Mr Joe Jackson, has expressed dissatisfaction regarding the response of the Finance Minister Ken Ofori-Atta on the call to fix the local economy.
+A financial analyst and Chief Operations Officer at the Dalex Finance, Mr Joe Jackson, has expressed dissatisfaction regarding the responses of the Finance Minister Mr Ken Ofori-Atta on the call to fix the local economy.

 Mr Jackson described the list of achievements outlined by the Finance Minister at a press conference on Sunday, May 9 as ‘dodgy’ accomplishments that do not “address the growing income inequality or the joblessness.”